explore my integrated approach & the tools i use

 -

-Recent research has found that it is at least as important as the external senses, cultivating a strong embodiment that is foundational to our subjective sense of Self.
+Recent research has found that it is just as important as the external senses, cultivating a strong embodiment that is foundational to our subjective sense of self.
 Just cultivating, over time, an awareness of what homeostasis (internal balance) actually feels like can generate feelings of calm, peace and satisfaction, and a decreased desire to pursue externally rewarding stimuli (like addictions).
-And such signals can guide decision making – we can more easily ‘listen to our gut’ and discern our innermost needs.
+And interoceptive such signals can guide decision making – we can more easily ‘listen to our gut’ and discern our innermost needs.

 -